bartificer/programming-by-stealth/docs/pbs51.md

 ## A Final Example — Multiple Different CAs

 While we’ve focused on Conway’s Game of Life, that is not the only CA in town.
-Firstly, there are a myriad of simple variations of the Game of Life where you keep the concept of two states, but change the number of neighbours needed to be born or to die, together, all these rule sets are are known the _Life_ class of CAs, [you can see man of them described here](http://www.mirekw.com/ca/rullex_life.html).
+Firstly, there are a myriad of simple variations of the Game of Life where you keep the concept of two states, but change the number of neighbours needed to be born or to die, together, all these rule sets are known the _Life_ class of CAs, [you can see man of them described here](http://www.mirekw.com/ca/rullex_life.html).
 We’ll implement one of these, the so-called _Maze Rule_.

 But of course, there’s no need to limit yourself to just two states!
 To prove that point we’ll implement the best known of the three-state rules, _Brian’s Brain_.